Dude, where’s my attention span?

 Okay Google: How do I fix this?

 So what’s the solution?
 There is a wealth of wisdom and techniques to help improve your focus and lengthen your attention span.
 The general theme is to unplug, step away from the omnipresent vice of technology, practice mindfulness, and slowly retrain your brain to concentrate for longer stints at a time.
 Some of my top picks are engaging in meditation, taking yourself into nature, and reading for pleasure.
 I also recommend using site blocker apps such as Self Control or Freedom to help keep you disciplined in designated work times.
-The less distractions, the better chance you have of reseizing control of your wandering mind.
+The fewer distractions, the better chance you have of seizing control of your wandering mind.